18F/ux-guide/_pages/research/plan.md

 If your partner agency does not have established relationships with communities or the organizations that support them, carefully consider whether to move forward with this research.

 We encourage you and your partner organization to weigh the tradeoffs of trying to introduce yourselves and the research opportunity.
-Recruiting is often the most time-consuming part of user research, and without established relationships with communities, you are more likely to encounter delays.
+Recruiting is often the most time-consuming part of design research, and without established relationships with communities, you are more likely to encounter delays.
 It takes a long time to earn trust.

 #### Guiding questions to help you and your partner agency decide to conduct research with communities